Ruchika Girhotra case: Case dropped

-Ashu Case
+Ashu's Case

 Ashu's case had reached before the HC following suo motu cognizance taken of a media report highlighting his plight, by justice Mehtab Singh Gill on 12 December 2000.
 The then chief justice had referred the matter before a division bench comprising justice N K Sodhi and justice N K Sood.

 While deposing before the division bench, Ashu stated that he had undergone inhuman treatment at the instance of Rathore and the Panchkula police.
 This was his first statement since the family was forced to leave Panchkula.
 At the time of making the statement, the family was living in Sector-2, New Shimla.

 On 13 December 2000, the division bench voiced support for compensation to Ashu for the harassment caused to him at the hands of Panchkula police.

 Rathore filed an affidavit in 2001 denying the allegations.

 The HC then referred the inquiry to sessions judge Patiala.
 On 3 September 2002, Ashu detailed the torture he was put through to a Patiala Sessions Court.

 But Rathore approached the Supreme Court and got the high court order quashed on technical grounds.